MrYsLab/python_banyan/docs/example6.md

 The example code shown below illustrates integrating the Banyan receive_loop into the GUI event loop using the *after* method.
-Some discussion of tkinter will be provided for clarity, but a detailed discussion of the tkinter framework is beyond the scope of this document.
+Some discussion of tkinter will be provided for clarity.
+However, a detailed discussion of the tkinter framework is beyond the scope of this document.
 [This ebook](https://smile.amazon.com/Modern-Tkinter-Busy-Python-Developers-ebook/dp/B0071QDNLO/ref=sr_1_9?ie=UTF8&qid=1528656765&sr=8-9&keywords=tkinter+book)
-provides a succinct and useful discussion of building GUIs with tkinter.
+offers a concise and useful discussion of building GUIs with tkinter.

 ## Running The Example

-Make sure that Backplane and [server](../example1#the-server) are running.
-Next start [*tk_echo_client.py*.](https://github.com/MrYsLab/python_banyan/blob/master/examples/tk_echo_client.py) After starting the GUI client code, you should see the GUI shown at the top of this section appear on your screen and the console should display something similar to this:
+Make sure that backplane and [server](../example1#the-server) are running.
+Next start [*tk_echo_client.py*.](https://github.com/MrYsLab/python_banyan/blob/master/examples/tk_echo_client.py) After starting the GUI client code, you should see the GUI shown at the top of this section appear on your screen, and the console should display something similar to this:

 <img align="center" src="../images/tk_echo_console.png">

-If you press the "Send Messages" button you should the "Messages Sent" field update to a value of 10.
+If you press the "Send Messages" button, you should the "Messages Sent" field update to a value of 10.
 If you start the Monitor before pressing the "Send Messages" button, you can verify the contents of the messages.